framacia/magic-lantern-sdk/ARML_Obsidian/TO DO - Game Builder.md

 - [ ] Automatize Character setup (animation, gaze, dialogue canvas)
 - [ ] Integrate Lip-Sync
 - [ ] Make Base Interactor class that sets up Timer etc., then inherit from it for grabbables, characters, point interactors
+- [ ] Clean up logic related to Interaction Timer
+- [ ] Set Outline Material thickness from the interactable gameobject (should work as an Instance is created))

 ## DOING

 - [ ] Work on walkthrough to explain how to make the wall scene as a user that has downloaded the unity project (whats a placeable, a grabbeble etc)
+- [ ] Make bricks particle system

 ## DONE